FAQS

 EV battery replacements have been costly in the past but these prices vary highly depending on the make and year of the vehicle, as well as other factors.
 Currently, the estimated cost of battery replacement ranges between $2,000 to $20,000.
 While battery costs have declined dramatically over the last 10 years, they are still somewhat more expensive than internal combustion engines (ICE).

-Utility companies provide the power from power plants where it is generated from multiple sources.
+o Utility companies provide the power from power plants where it is generated from multiple sources.
 Electricity in Kentucky is supplied by 173 individual electricity generating units at 52 power plants across the state.
-Our utility power plants average 31 years of age, with the oldest hydroelectric station being built in 1925 and newest natural gas combined cycle units coming online in 2019.
 For additional information on where Kentucky’s energy comes from, visit Kentucky’s Energy Profile on the Energy and Environment Cabinet website.

-The electric grid can support up to 37 DC fast charging stations proposed to be installed using NEVI funding to build-out the Alternative Fuel Corridors in Kentucky in accordance with the Federal guidance.
-These stations would be located along Kentucky’s Interstates and Parkways.
+The electric grid can support the DC fast charging stations proposed to be installed using NEVI funding to build out the Alternative Fuel Corridors in Kentucky in accordance with federal guidance.
+These stations will be located along Kentucky’s interstates and parkways.

 Funding

 FHWA requires that the NEVI Program formula funds are first spent to build out the DC fast charging station network on the federally designated Alternative Fuel Corridors (AFC).
 This includes building stations that meet the federal requirements every 50 miles along these corridors.
-Only after that federal requirement has been met can the NEVI Program formula funds be spent along other highways or in communities that are more than a one mile drive from an AFC.
+Only after that federal requirement has been met can the NEVI Program formula funds be spent along other highways or in communities that are more than a one-mile drive from an AFC.
+Learn more about Phases 2 and 3 of the plan on the EV Plan page.

 Equity